nchenderson/elements-nonpar-stat/docs/09-bootstrap.md

 * We just saw that the bootstrap and the large-sample confidence intervals gave different answers.

-* For this problem, is the best approach for constructing confidence intervals?
+* For this problem, what is the best approach for constructing confidence intervals?

 * We can compare the performance of different confidence intervals by looking at their **coverage probability**.